Pexidartinib (Monograph)

 Verify pregnancy status in females of reproductive potential prior to initiation of therapy.

 Apprise pregnant females of potential risk to a fetus.
-Advise females of reproductive potential to use effective nonhormonal contraception during treatment with pexidartinib and for 1 month after discontinuing treatment; nonhormonal contraceptives should be used because concomitant use of pexidartinib and hormonal contraceptives may result in decreased systemic exposure to the hormonal contraceptive and reduced efficacy of the hormonal contraceptive.
+Advise females of reproductive potential to use effective nonhormonal contraception during treatment with pexidartinib and for 1 month after discontinuing treatment; nonhormonal contraceptives should be used because concomitant use of pexidartinib and hormonal contraceptives may result in decreased systemic exposure to the hormonal contraceptive and reduced efficacy.

 Males with female partners of reproductive potential should also use effective contraception during treatment with pexidartinib and for 1 week after discontinuing treatment.